nzuguem/kubernetes-sandbox-environment/platform/crossplane/README.md

-# Platform - Crossplane
+# Platform - [Crossplane][crossplane-doc]
 ## Késako ?
 Crossplane is an open-source multi-cloud control plane.
 As an add-on to Kubernetes, Crossplane leverages the Kubernetes API.
-It lets you extend a Kubernetes cluster to provision, manage and orchestrate cloud infrastructure, services and applications.
+It lets you extend a Kubernetes cluster to provision, manage and orchestrate cloud infrastructure (AWS, GCP, Azure, etc...), services and applications.

 ## Install
 ```bash